nsg-ethz/NetPowerBench/test_config/README.md

 - `enable`
 - `snake-test`

+TODO: Explain how they correspond to the command types

 After each configuration, it will ask the user to verify the configuration and whether they want to continue.
 If not disabled, ports will be reset in between the configuration types.

 ## Usage specification

+The script can be run with `python test_config.py`.

 In order to run the test, there needs to be `test.yml` that contains the arguments.
 There is a template provided.